yireo-training/magento2-vagrant/README.md

 The machine is in Developer Mode by default.
 Magento 2 is installed into the folder `source` of the Vagrant folder, so that you can access all files via the hosting environment (your computer).

+## Caveats
+The current setup installs Magento 2 first in `/home/vagrant/source` and then moves this folder to `/vagrant/source`.
+This is because in some environments, the file syncing (NFS) of the Magento cache-folder `var/cache` causes traffic to go bezerk.
+By installing things in a non-synced folder, and then moving everything to the synced folder afterwards, this problem is bypassed.